SteveBarnett/human-centred/air.md

 The hype fulfils a capitalist function: keep the money coming in.

-- What the salesperson says it can do, so you'll spend on it
+- What the salesperson says it can do, so the boss will spend on it
-- The hype doesn’t have to be true to have big impacts
+    - AI can't do your job
+    - An AI salesman can convince your boss it
+    - Your boss can replace you with the AI (that can't do your job)
+    - This is a marketing strategy, not a production strategy
 - Ask what the outcome is, what value is being produced, for who
 - Be wary of free stuff: it's not a gift, it's a sales device
 - Be wary of seeming social proof: watch for bad or incomplete data
+- Classic con job outcome: the pitch is so convincing that when it doesn't work, the boss assumes they just used it wrong

 ### Clarify that it's just tech, not magic